 Scholarship Offers: Boston College, Cincinnati,Georgia Tech, Illinois, Iowa , Kentucky, Michigan State, Minnesota, Mississippi State, Pittsburgh, Purdue, Syracsue, Wisconsin and others.

 The Skinny: Hart fits the need at defensive end and he's athletic enough that a lot of schools are recruiting him at linebacker.
 Hart just won a state championship at the school that also produced Iowa's starting quarterback, Jake Rudock.
 Hart officially visited Iowa last month and came away impressed.
 He's also officially visited Michigan State, Utah and North Carolina, which is searching for a new defensive coordinator but still is pushing hard for Hart.
 Louisville appeared to be the favorite for Hart's fifth official, but Texas A&M has recently entered the picture and visited his school last week.
 The Hawkeyes sent Chris White to see Hart during the open period.

 Rob's Favorite: North Carolina

 High School: North Gwinnett High

 Size: 6-3, 245

 National Position Rank: 81

 Scholarship Offers: California, Georgia Tech, Iowa, Michigan State, Minnesota, Stanford and others.

-The Skinny: Saint-Amour slowed played his recruitment and ended up with an offer he really wanted last month when Stanford jumped in.
-He's officially visited Iowa, Michigan State and Minnesota but they could be left out if he likes what he sees in Palo Alto.
+The Skinny: Saint-Amour slow-played his recruitment and ended up with an offer he really wanted last month when Stanford jumped in.
+He's officially visited Iowa, Michigan State and Minnesota but they could be left out if he likes what he sees in Palo Alto next month.
 He's a physical player that fits very well in the Big Ten.
-And the Cardinal looks like a Big Ten team in the PAC-12 with better weather.
+And the Cardinal operates like a Big Ten team in the PAC-12 with better weather.

 Rob's Favorite: Stanford